hatakkey/MAG-cups/docs/5G_session_verification.md

 ### 4.2.4. **Checking the data-plane**

-The UPs are reached via the uesimtunx
+The UPs are reached via the uesimtunx.

 ```bash
 ue1>ip r